Frequently Asked Questions

 Q. What flights should I book?

-We require participants to arrive before midday on the first day.
+We require participants to arrive by 14.00pm on the first day to benefit from the inclusive hotel transfer.
 We recommend a return flight time of 12pm onwards on the last day.
 After you have signed up, specific flights will be recommended by the event organiser.

 Q. Can I and my colleagues join?

-Yes, we are looking for teams to sponsor the event and can provide some great promotional activities and exposure.
-There is also the opportunity for a professional rider and someone from Thames Hospice to come and speak at an event.
-Please contact Thames Hospice fundraising team for further information on 01753 842121 or at jane.symmons@thameshospice.org.uk
+Yes, you can invite friends or colleagues to join you.
+We are looking for companies to support the event by sending staff or financially supporting the event and can provide some great promotional activities and exposure.
+There is also the opportunity for a professional rider and someone from Thames Hospice to come and speak at your company.
+Please contact Jason.bevan@gmail.com for further information or info@bikeweekender.com

 Q. Can I change a rider on my team?

-Yes, please email h_moore85@hotmail.com to change your booking.
+Yes, please email info info@bikeweekender.com to change your booking.

 Q. Do I have to wear a cycling helmet?